oktadev/okta-blog/_source/_posts/2023-01-24-jakartaee-auth0.md

 - **Callback URLs**: `http://localhost:8080/callback`
 - **Allowed Logout URLs**: `http://localhost:8080`

 The console output shows you the Auth0 domain and the OIDC client ID.
-However, you also need the client secret, which you have to get by logging into Auth0.
+However, you also need the client secret.
+On the 1.0 version of the Auth0 CLI you can show the client sercret with the `--reveal-secrets` command.
+However, for previous versions, you have to get the client secret by logging into Auth0.
 Type the following:

 ```bash
 auth0 apps open